Darren Espanto: 2014: The Voice Kids

-2014–present: Post The Voice Kids
+Performances

+2014–2016

-In 2014, Espanto said that he will not go back to Calgary, Alberta, and that he was staying in the Philippines to try acting and do a project with his coach and mentor, Sarah Geronimo.
+In 2014, Espanto said that he will not return to Calgary, and he was staying in the Philippines to try acting and do a project with his coach and mentor, Sarah Geronimo.
 In August, Espanto became a part of ABS-CBN's training and management center Star Magic.
 On September 11, Espanto's rendition of Whitney Houston's "One Moment in Time" topped the Philippine charts of Apple's iTunes store, while his rendition of Justin Bieber's "Somebody to Love" placed second.

 He then staged his first solo concert at the Music Museum; a repeat of the concert was staged on December 19, 2014.
 On October 25, he made his Carnegie Hall debut as the headliner at the Fourth The Outstanding Filipino Americans in New York Awards, which celebrated Filipino American History Month in New York City.
 On November 18, his rendition of "O Little Town of Bethlehem" topped the iTunes chart, while his rendition of Jessie J's "Domino" placed second, in which the two were the only local songs to be included on the top 15.
 And on November 29, Espanto signed a record and management deal with MCA Music Inc. (Philippines).
 A week after, he and the other three finalists of The Voice Kids (Lyca Gairanod, Juan Karlos Labajo, and Darlene Vibares) held a concert at the Philippine International Convention Center.
 He also released his first solo album, "Darren", with MCA Music Inc. (Philippines).
-It debuted at number 1 at the Philippine charts of Apple's iTunes Store upon its release on December 8.
+It debuted at number 1 on Philippine charts of Apple's iTunes Store upon its release on December 8.

-In January 2015, Espanto performed Trina Belamide's "Tell The World of His Love" (the theme for World Youth Day 1995) during Pope Francis's visit to the Philippines.
-On May 29, Espanto performed at the Mall of Asia Arena for his birthday concert making him the youngest performer to stage a solo concert in the said venue.
-On November 18, Espanto was one of the singers performing at a state dinner for a delegation from Mexico.
-Also in November 2015, Espanto was chosen to perform the official theme song for the Asia-Pacific Economic Cooperation (APEC) Economic Leaders' Meeting titled, "This is Only the Beginning", composed by Mr. Ryan Cayabyab.
+On January 18, 2015, Espanto performed Trina Belamide's "Tell The World of His Love" (the theme for World Youth Day 1995) at the University of Santo Tomás in Manila for Pope Francis's visit to the Philippines.
+On May 29, Espanto performed at the Mall of Asia Arena for his birthday concert, making him the youngest performer to stage a solo event in the venue.
+On November 18, Espanto was among several performers at a state dinner hosted by President Benigno Aquino III in Malacañang Palace, for a delegation from Mexico led by President Enrique Peña Nieto.
+Later that month, Espanto was chosen to sing the official theme for the Asia-Pacific Economic Cooperation (APEC) Economic Leaders' Meeting, titled "This is Only the Beginning", composed by National Artist Ryan Cayabyab.

 In 2016, Espanto released his sophomore album "Be With Me".
-The album contains 11 songs from the singer, two of which are his original compositions.
+The album contains eleven songs from the singer, two of which are his original compositions.
 On July 31, 2016, Espanto opened for the Philippine leg of Selena Gomez's Revival tour.